mitchness/DoorDilemma/README.md

           Their MOM rushes to the scene.

           MOM - to Larry
-          Your soooo good with kids.
+          You are soooo good with kids.

           MOM - to Kids
           Come on.
 Let's go!